 The phrases were definitely not distinct, but pretty damn close.
 “Perfect for a child,” as Jack Torrence might say.
 More importantly, I wanted to believe that what Paul, jr. was saying was true.
 I wanted Satan to be real, and for Zeppelin to have known Him and touched Him and successfully injected Him into the song.
 And I wanted it to be the case that, by listening to the song, I could gain access to the breathtaking Blakean under-reality behind spacetime—and discover that things are, at bottom, just like our favorite myths say: full of people, personality, and purpose.
 I wanted to experience that the lifeless plane of blind, inert matter is just the outer skin of a richer and vaster plane full of ghosts, demons, angels, gods, succubi, elementals, Enochian spirits, and everything in the AD&D Monster Manual and Deities and Demigods (the first edition with the Cthulhu Mythos, which I still have in mint condition).
 I wished that the dry, mechanical, physical world were just a minor and aberrant facet of something much larger: a psychedelic vista worthy of Lovecraft, Giger, Alex Grey, and Gustave Doré.

 Sadly, it turns out that there is no message.
-We know this now because reverse-phonetic “discovery” has been disproven.
+We know this now because reverse-phonetic “discovery” has been exposed as an artifact of suggestion.
 Someone actually designed a study to test the hypothesis that plausible phonetic reversal (or unintentional backmasking) is entirely suggestion, or 90% expectation and 10% actual sound waves, like seeing a face in stucco or clouds on acid.

 Paul Crouch and his idiotic son and all the anti-intellectual Republican Christians who clapped and cried upon hearing the My Sweet Satan gibberish are fools.
 The American Evangelical belief that Satan rock rock lyricists to colonize the souls of music listeners is exactly as ignorant as the rural African belief that buried finger bones will kill people.